Sydney Electric Train Society: History

 On 20 April 1998, SETS purchased 46 class electric locomotive 4615.
-Later in 1998, it purchased four Tulloch power cars from the State Rail Authority along with some U set stock.
-It has since expanded its collection with 85 and 86 class locomotives, one Bradfield and two Suburban power cars acquired from RailCorp and the only complete Sydney Monorail set.
+Later in 1998, it purchased four Tulloch power cars from the SRA along with five U set carriages.
+It has since expanded its collection with 85 and 86 class locomotives, one Wooden motor car and two Suburban power cars acquired from RailCorp and the only complete Sydney Monorail set.
+An additional U set motor carriage and 46 class locomotive was purchased in April 2013 from the Hunter Valley Railway Trust.

 SETS rolling stock has at various times been on static display at various public railway museums; Lithgow State Mine Heritage Park & Railway, the Goulburn Rail Heritage Centre and Junee Roundhouse Railway Museum.
 From 2003 to 2009, SETS operational electric locos and interurban cars were housed at Hornsby Maintenance Depot.
 In 2009, locomotives 8606 and 4615 along with CF5003 and CF5021 would be forcefully removed from Hornsby after a disagreement in storage.
 They would be moved by rail with a 44 class locomotive to Junee where they would be stored on display at the Junee Roundhouse.